Chicago Swimming Pool Accident Attorneys

 The focus of swimming pool accidents often revolves around drownings but there are many other types and kinds of injuries that occur in pools each year.
 One of the most serious can be a traumatic brain injury (“TBI”) that is often caused by a lack of oxygen.
 When a swimmer remains submerged in water, oxygen cannot flow to the brain and throughout the body as it needs to, causing a lack of oxygen in the brain which can lead to permanent damage.
 The symptoms of a TBI can be wide and varying but often include concentration problems, memory loss, learning disabilities, lack of cognitive function, and inability to care for oneself, causing a swimmer to incur medical and sometimes lifelong therapy costs.

 Other serious pool-related injuries include broken bones in the spine that can lead to paralysis.
-The improper placement of a diving board in water that is too shallow, the defective design of a swimming pool, or other factors can lead a swimmer to break his or her neck or back while in the water, often upon striking the bottom of the pool at a high rate of speed.
+The improper placement of a diving board in water that is too shallow, the defective design of a swimming pool, or other factors can lead a swimmer to break his or her neck or back while in the water, often striking the bottom of the pool at a high rate of speed when diving into shallow water.
 These injuries may require surgical repair and often result in permanent paralysis to the swimmer, requiring lifelong medical and nursing care.

 Swimming pool accidents can also result in broken bones, broken teeth, internal injuries, head and brain damage, loss of vision, loss of hearing, and serious injuries to the limbs.
 Regardless of the injury, the damages caused by a swimming accident can be significant.Safety Tips to Prevent a Swimming Pool Accident